pelekhs/energy-guard-risk-database/README.md

 Set `API_TOKEN` (or `X-API-Key` header) to require authentication on mutating endpoints.
 Missing or incorrect tokens result in `401 Unauthorized`.
 Provenance entries capture editor/timestamp metadata for governance reporting.

+### GitHub Secrets (CI/CD)

+If you run automated deployments or scheduled ingests from GitHub Actions, add the required environment variables as [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) instead of committing them:

+- `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB` for database connectivity.
+- `DATABASE_URL` for the application to reach the database service.
+- `API_TOKEN` (optional) to secure write operations from automation.
+- `PROVENANCE_EDITOR` / `PROVENANCE_DOMAIN` values to stamp provenance metadata for automated edits.

+Reference those secrets inside workflow files using `${{ secrets.NAME }}` to keep credentials out of version control.
+Populate your runtime `.env` from the same secrets during deployment so that local `.env.example` placeholders never leak into logs or artifacts.

 ## Provenance & Merge Policy

 - **One risk concept per card** – importer merges rows sharing normalized title/description hash.